Data and Information

 Data Information

-1. Raw facts 1.
-Processed data
+1. Raw facts.1.
+Processed data.

-3. Unanalyzed sets of element 3.
-Analyzed element
+3. Unanalyzed sets of elements.3.
+Analyzed elements.

 Digitalization of Data

-Prior to the digital age, data, records, and information were manually processed, stored, and preserved on paper, books, and journals.
-However, with the advent of computers, data can now be stored, preserved, and quickly retrieved on digital media such as hard disks, flash drives, and CD-ROMs.
-This digital approach offers greater economy, security, durability, and efficiency.
+Prior to the digital age, data, records, and information were manually processed, stored, and preserved primarily on physical media such as paper documents, books, and journals.
+However, with the advent of computers and digital technology, data can now be stored, preserved, and quickly retrieved on digital media like hard disks, solid-state drives, flash drives, and CD-ROMs.

 Definition of Digitalization of Information